home-assistant/home-assistant.io/source/_integrations/decora_wifi.markdown

 - [DW15P-1BW](https://www.leviton.com/en/products/dw15p-1bw) (Decora Smart Wi-Fi Plug-in Outlet)
 - [DW4SF-1BW](https://www.leviton.com/en/products/dw4sf-1bw) (Decora Smart Wi-Fi Fan Speed Controller)

-## Setup
+## Prerequisites

-You will need your MyLeviton login information (username, which is usually your email address, and password) to use this module.
+You will need your MyLeviton login information (username, which is usually your email address, and password) to use this integration.

-## Configuration
+{% include integrations/config_flow.md %}

-The preferred method for setting this integration up is by using the configuration flow.
-Go to the integrations page in your configuration and click on new integration -> Leviton Decora Wifi.
-Enter your credentials in the dialog and the integration will then set up.
-Once Home Assistant authenticates access, the `decora-wifi` integration will create the following platforms:
+Once Home Assistant authenticates access, the Leviton Decora Wi-Fi integration will create the following:

 - A `light` for each device linked to your MyLeviton account.